DRE2N/QuestsXL/docs/actions.md

 ```

 ## event_participation
 Add participation to an event.
-Always executed as a player

 #### Parameters: